Exeton/EzRename/README.md

 # EzRename
 Do you hate color codes?
-Do you ever wish you could type ∗orange∗ EzRename is a spigot plugin which aims to make renaming items with color codes easier.
-EzRename allows you to rename using default colorcodes (i.e. &6) and also allows you to use color names with * Orange * .
-EzRename also adds suppourt for striked (* s * ), underlined (* u * ), and italics (* i * ) removing the need for you to remember all of minecrafts color codes.

-Example usages: /ezrename * pink * God * gray * Soup and /ezrename * pink * God&7Soup

-Pictures.
-(They look hard to understand, but when you're making the name it's easy)
+Do you ever wish you could type ∗orange∗ instead of &6?
+Fret no more, and use EzColorCodes.

+## Commands

+/EzReplace (comming soon)
+/EzRename ∗orange∗Item∗Gray∗Name

+## Pictures - It's easier than it looks
 ![alttext](https://github.com/Exeton/EzRename/blob/master/Pictures/GodSoup.png)
 ![alttext](https://github.com/Exeton/EzRename/blob/master/Pictures/God%20Soup.png)